-You’re laying the groundwork for your next nonprofit event.
-You’re planning how you’ll set up the venue (or virtual event space), acquiring auction items, and creating the event schedule.
-There’s only one element missing from your event plans: how are you going to get people to attend?
+Imagine you’re laying the groundwork for your next nonprofit event.
+You’ve already planned how to set up the venue, acquired auction items, and created the event schedule.
+There’s only one element missing from your event plans: Getting people to attend.

-Your next auction or gala might be your most exciting one yet, with unique experiences up for grabs or impactful speakers on the schedule.
-But your event won’t be successful if you can’t encourage supporters to sign up and get involved.
+Your auction or gala might be your most exciting one yet, with unique experiences up for grabs or impactful speakers on the schedule.
+However, your event will only be successful if you encourage supporters to sign up and get involved.

-As you create your event email marketing plan, use these best practices:
+As you create your event email marketing plan, follow these best practices:

 - Use your data to determine who your audience is.